iweb visitor

 Need for the Project

 Let us know how this project fits into the Venture Project objectives of community development/rural living or agricultural awareness.
-How will this project have an impact on your agricultural society and your community.
+How will this project have an impact on your Agricultural Society and your community.

 Objectives